3nws/osu-Downloader/README.md

 $ ./downloader.py favs [PLAYER_ID] [SOME_DIR]
 ```

 This is the command used to download favourite beatmaps of a player from the beatconnect and chimu mirrors.
-It will download up to a hundred beatmaps from the favourite list.
+It will download up to a hundred beatmaps from the favourites list.

 It will show download progress in the terminal.